doma21/azure-functions/README.md

-# azure-functions
+# azure-functions-Cart Transfer

+This project provides an Azure HTTPTrigger that can ingest cart data from POQ and replies with the dummy response.
+This is not intended to be used as is in Production, but this demo project is only to highlight the usage of Azure functions and its ability to get Cart Data as Pojo object for further processing.

 To build this
-  mvn clean package
+ # mvn clean package
 To run this
-  mvn azure-functions:run
+ # mvn azure-functions:run